 - Provide appropriate facilities to store packed lunches packed lunch containers are stored on the packed lunch trolley inside the hall.
 They are collected on the way in to the lunch hall and returned there when the child has eaten.
-They should be taken home every day at the end of school. - Provide free, fresh drinking water - Provide appropriate dining room arrangements for all pupils, regardless of whether they have school lunches or packed lunches, and wherever possible, ensure that pupils with a packed lunch and pupils having school meals, are able to sit and eat together.
+They should be taken home and cleaned every day. - Provide free, fresh drinking water - Provide appropriate dining room arrangements for all pupils, regardless of whether they have school lunches or packed lunches, and wherever possible, ensure that pupils with a packed lunch and pupils having school meals, are able to sit and eat together.